pdfcpu/pdfcpu/core/sign.md

                              SelfSigned: true
                              Trust:      Status: ok
                                          Reason: self signed
-             Problems:       certificate verification failed for serial="901357a46c30d17b2f7d64b453c0818": x509: certificate signed by unknown authority
+             Problems:       certificate verification failed for serial="101357a46c30d17b2f7d64b453c0818": x509: certificate signed by unknown authority
 ```

-In addition to a problem that hints to missing intermediate or root certificates we can also see that the certificate is not expired and could not be found in any certificate revocation list and is therefore considered **not revoked**.
+In addition to a problem that points to missing intermediate or root certificates, we can also see that the certificate is not expired, could not be found in any certificate revocation list, and is therefore considered **not revoked**.

-If you import the missing certificates using `pdfcpu cert import` validation should succeed.
+If you import the missing certificates using `pdfcpu cert import`, validation should succeed.

 > **Note:**
 > This command only checks if the **usage rights signature** is valid.